rmw/talks/2017/js-rails.md

-# JavaScript and Rails: What you thought you knew
+# And you thought you knew JavaScript and Rails

-# The client and the server: What you thought you knew
+# And you thought you knew the client and the server

 ## Abstract